haandol/croca/README.md

 ## ReplicaStack

-ReplicaStack should be deployed on the replica account having repositories to be replicated from the origin account
+ReplicaStack should be `deployed on the replica account` where repositories are placed to which are replicated from the origin account

 **Note: If you want to deploy ReplicaStack on more than two accounts, you should have a config file for each account**